oniyukii/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}
-h: Beh, almeno non dovremmo saltare dal tetto stavo--
+h: Beh, almeno non dovremmo saltare dal tetto stavo-
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}